 HOW TO GROW GIANT CABBAGES

-One seed tray will take about 25 seeds but space the seed out individually so that each germinated seedling will have the optimum amount of space to develop.
-Lightly cover the seed over with the same compost, but this time pass the compost through a fine garden sieve.
+Using a large, modular seed tray, fill with a good quality compost such as John Innes ‘Seed and Cutting’.
+Sow at a rate of one seed per module then lightly cover the seed over with the same compost, but this time pass the compost through a fine garden sieve first.
 Sit your prepared tray into a second – slightly larger - tray holding no more than an inch or so of water.
 Allow the water to be naturally absorbed into the compost until all of it is moist – you may need to add more water to the bottom tray in order to achieve this.
 You will know when the compost it saturated with water as the surface of the compost will change from a light brown to a dark brown colour.

 After covering the seed with the fine compost give the surface a spray of water through a hand sprayer.
 This will ensure that the seed are not disturbed and keeps them at the same depth that you sowed them.
 At this point you can cover the seed tray with glass until the first seedlings emerge or give the surface a light spray of water on a daily basis or if it looks like the surface compost is likely to dry out.